Virginia Thornley, M.D., Neurologist, Epileptologist

 Alternatives include non-pharmacologic measures including relaxation techniques such as doing yoga, Tai Chi or meditation.
 Exercise can often boost the mood and doing enjoyable activities may help alleviate symptoms without the addition of pharmacologic agents.
 Doing something one enjoys or taking joy in the simple activities in life such as writing poetry, art therapy, taking up a sport may help alleviate some of the stress.
 Great tips can be found on Psychiatrist, Dr. Welby’s site found here: https://drmelissawelby.com/exercise-depression-get-started-want-stay-bed/

-Cannabidiol interacts with the 5-HT1A receptor which is an important receptor in mitigating the symptoms of anxiety.
-Serotonin works through the 5HT1A receptors.
+Cannabidiol interacts with the 5HT-A receptor which is an important receptor in mitigating the symptoms of anxiety.
+Serotonin works through the 5HT1-A receptors.
 Some anxiolytics and anti-depressants work through an increase in serotonin which boosts the mood.
 Cannabidiol itself is known to have a calming effect with none of the euphoria found in THC alone.
 Cannabidiol is non-intoxicating and when combined with low dose tetrahydrocannabinol has great medical effects.
-One category of medical marijuana known as Sativa is known to help with mood alleviating anxiety and insomnia.

 In summary, when medications and therapy are found to be ineffective for post-traumatic stress disorder, anxiety or depression, cannabidiol which is non-intoxicating may be an effective therapeutic option alone or in conjunction with low dose THC and should be considered.